gilmore-lab/mofo/child-tuning/notes/project-notes-mofo-child-tuning.md

 This is the project notes file for the MOFO child tuning project.

+## 2016-04-18-15:24

+- From weekly meeting and Rick's work.
+- Rick accidentally lost all of this morning's work, so he had to regenerate it all.
+- There are a set of new .R functions in the analysis directory.
+Sourcing [plot.figs.R](../analysis/plot.figs.R) should generate all of the plots and data.
+- Rick saved a draft abstract from a prior SfN submission to [../pubs/sfn-16-abstract.txt](../pubs/sfn-16-abstract.txt).
+We should use this and the information in [mofo-child-tuning-parameters.md](mofo-child-tuning-parameters.md) to revise the draft abstract.
+We will determine authorship later.

 ## 2016-04-11-11:40

 - Weekly, Rick, Andrea, Daved, Michael